 Laws throughout Terranox vary nation to nation.
-Savlinor is the only country where necromancy is not illegal, and even there it is illegal unless one possesses an appropriate license.
 Most nations group their laws into crimes against a person, crimes against property, and crimes against the state.
 Some nations define these crimes more specifically while others allow judicial delegates broad interpretation.

-Punishment for crimes may vary from nation to nation and may include community service, fees (including for restitution), imprisonment, banishment, indentured servitude, or death.
+Punishment for crimes may vary from nation to nation and may include community service (or labor camps), fees (including for restitution), imprisonment (typically this is a short stay as long term incarceration is very rare in Terranox), banishment, indentured servitude, or death.